kathdiao/selenium-python/README.md

 3.  **Waits**
     - Demonstrates the use of explicit waits to handle dynamic web elements efficiently.
     – Follows best practices by avoiding time.sleep() and waiting only until specific conditions are met.

+4. **Simple Login**
+    - Performs a simple login with valid credentials, adds an item to the cart, and navigates to the cart page.
 ---

 ### Notes